LordDashMe/php-static-class-interface/README.md

 - You can start using the package without any configuration.
 Assuming the package was installed via Composer.

-- Create a new class that will represent as the "Static" class of the "Service" class.
+- Create a new class that will represent as the Static class of the Service class.

-- Override the ```getStaticClassAccessor()``` and set the namespace of the target "Service" class.
+- Override the ```getStaticClassAccessor()``` and set the namespace of the target Service class.

 - Below are the simple implementation of the package: